-Set a few hundred yards back from Millport's seafront is Great Cumbrae's most intriguing and beautiful attraction.
-With seating room for barely 100, the Cathedral of The Isles is the tiny, but remarkably beautiful.
+Set a few hundred yards back from Millport's seafront is Great Cumbrae's most intriguing and tranquil attraction.
+With seating room for barely 100, the Cathedral of The Isles is tiny, but remarkably beautiful.

-And the third reason why the Cathedral of The Isles seems so much bigger than it actually is comes from the more extensive group of structures to which it is attached.
+And the third reason why the Cathedral of The Isles seems so much bigger than it actually is comes from the more extensive group of buildings to which it is attached.

 These are unexpected in a post-Reformation church, but anyone who has spent any time tramping round Scotland's ruined abbeys or collegiate churches soon gets the idea: the cathedral has been built with its east end attached to further ranges of buildings, two of which form something remarkably like part of a medieval cloister.

 Once inside the cathedral your attention is drawn away from its small dimensions by the remarkable height of the ceilings: and by the magnificence of the workmanship, the attention to detail and the beauty of the decor.
 The phrase "small but perfectly formed" is usually used ironically.
 It applies quite literally to the Cathedral of The Isles.